scrasmussen/tools/README.md

 * A `profile.X.Y.Z` file will be created.
 To see the results use `pprof` or `paraprof`.
 `pprof` shows the results on the command line and `paraprof` shows the results in a GUI.
-Using `pprof` check the number of times a function is called and how much time is spent in it.
+Use `pprof` to check the number of times a function is called and how much time is spent in it.
 ```
 $ pprof profile.X.Y.Z
 ```